GoogleCloudPlatform/mlops-with-vertex-ai/README.md

 ## Model Monitoring

-After a model is deployed in for prediciton serving, continuous monitoring is set up to ensure that the model continue to perform as expected.
+After a model is deployed in for prediction serving, continuous monitoring is set up to ensure that the model continue to perform as expected.
-The [08-model-monitoring](08-model-monitoring.ipynb) notebook covers configuring [Vertex AI Model Monitoring](https://cloud.google.com/vertex-ai/docs/model-monitoring/overview?hl=nn) for skew and dirft detection:
+The [08-model-monitoring](08-model-monitoring.ipynb) notebook covers configuring [Vertex AI Model Monitoring](https://cloud.google.com/vertex-ai/docs/model-monitoring/overview?hl=nn) for skew and drift detection:

 1. Set skew and drift threshold.
 2. Create a monitoring job for all the models under and endpoint.